sentryco/LockScreenView/README.md

 .package(url: "https://github.com/sentryco/LockScreenView", branch: "main")
 ```

-## License
+## Todo:

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.
+- Improve the readme
+- Add the improved example code
+- Add doc regarding why it's hard to detect alerts and sheets for macOS
+- There might be a way to detect alerts and sheets for macOS, more thinking / exploration / research needed